Saving money can be difficult to commit to, but if you start now, you can set yourself up for the future you've always hoped for.

 But, I'm going to help ensure that this isn't your path.

-1. Set Attainable Savings Goals
+1. Set Attainable Financial Goals

 It's easy to get caught up in the “go big or go home” mentality when looking at the best ways to save money.
 While saving upfront may seem more effective, it's important to remember that saving is a sprint and not a marathon.

-Being an effective saver is all about consistency over quantity, and establishing consistency begins with setting reasonable savings goals you are confident you can meet.
+It is establishing consistency beginning with setting reasonable savings goals you are confident you can meet.

 Is it a long-term or short-term savings goal?
 How much will you put aside every month to achieve your goal within a certain timeframe?
+Consider your fixed monthly expenses when mapping out your plan.

 When you assess your specific savings goals, a few common ones may come to mind.
 Take a look at the standard savings goals below to determine how you can minimize your spending in specific areas so you can effectively set aside money to achieve major milestones.